alus-it/AirspaceConverter/README.md

   -o: optional, output file .kmz, .mp (Polish) or .txt (OpenAir) if not specified will be used the name of first input file as KMZ
   -p: optional, when writing in OpenAir avoid to use arcs and circles but only points (DP)
   -s: optional, when writing in OpenAir use coordinates with minutes and seconds (DD:MM:SS) instead of decimal minutes (DD:MM.MMM)
+  -t: optional, when reading KML/KMZ files treat also "LineString" tracks as airspaces
   -v: print version number
   -h: print this guide